 Treatment following a stroke depends on the type of stroke involved.
-The Comprehensive Stroke Center at LRH also provides advanced medical services to aid in recovery from stroke.
+The Thrombectomy-Capable Stroke Center at LRH also provides advanced medical services to aid in recovery from stroke.
 Rehabilitation begins soon after diagnosis and can continue in the Bannasch Institute for Advanced Rehabilitative Medicine* and through our outpatient rehabilitative services.

 Stroke Survivor and Caregiver Support Group

-Days of Class: the third Wednesday of every month
+Days of Support Group: the third Wednesday of every month

 Class Duration: 11:30am to 12:30pm